reasonml/reasonml.github.io/docs/loops.md

 ## For Loops

 For loops use the `for`, `in`, and `to` keywords.
-The increment cannot be changed.
-Use while loops for more control over the increment.
+For loops always increment or decrement a counter by one on each iteration.
+This increment cannot be changed, use while loops for more control over the increment.

 ```reason
 let x = 1;